Reynolds and Reynolds: Recent history

 After the merger with UCS, Robert Brockman became CEO of the combined entity.
 He introduced more discipline to the company's software development, resulting in more modern software products and a greater breadth of features.

 A series of legal disputes between Reynolds and General Motors (GM) began in 2007.
 Through a GM program called the Integrated Dealership Management System (GMIDMS), Reynolds provided software to GM dealerships through GM.
 When Reynolds would not make changes to its software requested by GM, GM alleged it was a breach of contract.
 A settlement was reached in 2008, which ended Reynolds' participation in GM's program.

 In 2008, Reynolds acquired DiversiForm, a Beaverton, Oregon-based printer of forms and business documents for car dealerships.
 The terms of the deal were not disclosed.
 In August 2013, it acquired the newsletter company IMN.
 This was followed by an acquisition that November of the customer retention software vendor XtreamService, also for a non-disclosed sum.
 It acquired AddOnAuto in May 2014, which was the company's fifth acquisition in a little over twelve months.
 AddOnAuto develops software for shopping for car accessories.
 In 2017, Reynolds acquired Xpressdocs, a Fort Worth, Texas-based company specializing in the marketing needs of franchise organizations.

+On February 14, 2020, Reynolds announced that they were acquiring GoMoto, a developer of a self-service kiosk technology for checking in at dealerships in North America.

 In October 2020, federal court documents were unsealed showing that Brockman had been indicted for charges of money laundering, evidence tampering, destruction of evidence, and wire fraud totaling.
 Brockman is accused of using "a family charitable trust based in Bermuda and other offshore entities to hide assets from the Internal Revenue Service while failing to pay taxes", totaling $2 billion in untaxed income.
 Brockman pleaded not guilty and was released on a $1 million bond.

+On December 17, 2020, Reynolds announced that they were acquiring ReconTRAC®, a developer of a web-based software that is meant to assist dealerships with the process of reconditioning used cars.

 On June 8, 2021, Reynolds announced that they were acquiring Gubagoo, a leading provider of conversational commerce and digital retail tools for both automotive dealerships and OEMs in North America.

 On July 29, 2022, Reynolds announced that they were acquiring Proton Technologies, Inc, a provider of cybersecurity and technology services in the automotive vertical.

+On January 6, 2023, Reynolds and Reynolds announced the acquisition of American Guardian Warranty Services, an F&I Product and Service Provider which includes a multitude of protection plans, warranties, and aftermarket products.

+On April 3, 2023, Reynolds and Reynolds announced the acquisition of DealerCorp Solutions, a software company that develops cloud-based solutions for dealerships in Canada.

+On June 8, 2023, Reynolds and Reynolds announced the acquisition of AutoVision, a technology startup that will enhance the Reynolds Retail Management System with a suite of tools to retail used vehicles more efficiently and profitably.